 We’ve installed a lot of car audio systems, and one of the best thing that we love to see is when somebody hears a sub in their car for the first time and yells “WOW ,that’s Amazing”.
 A well-choosen subwoofer will immerse you in a pleasurable listening experience.
 On the other hand, a subwoofer will take a load off your speakers too, since you’ll be playing your tunes with the bass control set at “0” instead of “+5”.

 Subwoofers come in various sizes,types, and shapes.
-The most common sizes for a mobile subwoofer are 8″, 10″ or 12″.
-Some manufacturers offer amplified subwoofers with enclosures, which are an easy off the shelf solution for people who don’t want to bother themselves with designing and installing an enclosure.
+The most common sizes for a mobile subwoofer are 8 inch, 10 inch or 12 inch.
+Some of the best subwoofer manufacturers offer amplified subwoofers with enclosures, which are an easy off the shelf solution for people who don’t want to bother themselves with designing and installing an enclosure.

 Some brands went the extra step and created shallow mount subwoofers which are intended to be used in vehicles with limited space such as pick-ups, sport cars, and compact vehicles.
 These thin subs are usually mounted either behind the seats or in rear speakers deck.

 Tip #4: Car Stereo Head Units and Receivers

 Keeping your in-dash head unit (or receiver) isn’t a wise decision (No head unit typically has more than about 60 watts of total output power).
 Simply because most factory head units don’t have pre-amp outputs (RCA), meaning you cannot use external amps.
 Luckily, there is a workaround if you want to cut down the costs.
 It consists of using speaker level to line level converters, but these tend to sacrifice some sound quality.

 If you’re willing to replace your in dash-head unit, then the design and the size are some of the important keys to take into consideration.
 There are standard and oversized head units available.
 The standard size is also called single DIN, and the oversized units are commonly known as 1.5 DIN or double DIN.
 If you have the space, Double DIN units are your best bet, because they usually feature LCD monitors for video playback and GPS navigation.

 Tip #5: Build a better sub box.
 Or simply buy one

 Installing a subwoofer inside the wrong enclosure can negatively affect its performance.
-Additionally,You can destroy a sub that’s designed for ported box use by driving it hard in a sealed enclosure.We’re not going to get into the debate about which is better, they both clearly work,and it really boils down to personal preference.
+Additionally, you can destroy a sub that’s designed for ported box use by driving it hard in a sealed enclosure.We’re not going to get into the debate about which is better, they both clearly work,and it really boils down to personal preference.
 It’s also very important to build your sub’s box with the correct dimensions.
-A mismatch can result in short term wearout or a sub fatality.
+A mismatch can result in short term wear out or a sub fatality.

-All these issues can be avoided by buying a ready-made enclosure that’ll work with your subwoofer
+All these issues can be avoided by buying a ready-made enclosure that’ll work with your subwoofer.

 Building a sound system from scratch is not going to be an easy job.
 There are many factors to be taken into consideration.
 The topic is a bit complex, but we’ve done our best explaining some of the concepts here.
-By now, you’re a lot closer to building a good sound system for your car.
+By now, you’re a lot closer to build the best car stereo system for your vehicle.
 You’ve figured out what should be upgraded and pinpointed the way forward to a better listening experience.